 In this context, The Centre was started in 2001.
-NGF has been running three early childhood development cum day care centres with a total capacity of 225 children where, at present, a total of 200 children are enjoying.
-Education, Protection and Help for Children (EPHC), the first partner NGO to run such centre at Jorpati, Kathmandu is offering care to 100 children and the other two partners NGOs - Helpless Rehabilitation Society (HRS); and Children, Welfare and Community Development Services (CWARDS) are offering care to 50 and 50 children respectively.
-Children aged between 2 and 10 years from more than 20 factories attend classes six days a week in these centres.
+NGF has been running four early childhood development cum day care centres, where at present, a total of 224 children are enjoying.
+Three partner NGOs such as Education, Protection and Help for Children (EPHC) at Jorpati, Helpless Rehabilitation Society (HRS) at Ramhiti and Attarkhel; and Children Welfare and Community Development Services (CWARDS) at Dakshindhoka are offering care and education to these small children.
+Children aged between 2 and 10 years from more than 40 factories attend classes six days a week in these centres.
 All these factories are either GoodWeave licensees or their suppliers.
 Children in these centres are divided into three groups – play or nursery group, kindergarten group and elementary class.
 The objective is basically to motivate and initiate children and their parents for schooling/education while providing them with a better opportunity for development.
 Most of the graduates from this programme are linked up with the sponsored education programme of the Foundation.

 The best part of this programme is that the factories and the parents of the participating children are also made to make some contributions to share the cost (factories pay for the house rent and the parents for the midday meal), so as to have their involvement in the successful running of the centre.